This chapter is being reviewed in light of comments solicited by the Committee from the public.

 [A person acts "intentionally" when the person acts with a conscious objective to engage in particular conduct.
 Thus, the plaintiff must prove the defendant meant to search the plaintiff’s [person] [residence] [vehicle] [other].
 Although the plaintiff does not need to prove the defendant intended to violate the plaintiff’s Fourth Amendment rights, it is not enough if the plaintiff only proves the defendant acted negligently, accidentally or inadvertently in conducting the search.]

-Use this instruction only in conjunction with the applicable elements instructions, Instructions 9.2–9.7, and an applicable definition of an unreasonable search, such as Instruction 9.12 (Particular Rights—Fourth Amendment—Unreasonable Search—Exception to Warrant Requirement—Search Incident to Arrest) and Instruction 9.13 (Particular Rights—Fourth Amendment—Unreasonable Search—Exception to Warrant Requirement—Consent).
-Because this instruction is phrased in terms focusing the jury on the defendant’s liability for certain acts, the instruction should be modified to the extent liability is premised on a failure to act in order to avoid any risk of misstating the law.
-See Clem v.
-Lomeli, 566 F.3d 1177, 1181-82 (9th Cir.
-2009).
+Use this instruction only in conjunction with the applicable elements instructions, Instructions 9.3–9.8, and an applicable definition of an unreasonable search, such as Instruction 9.12 (Particular Rights—Fourth Amendment—Unreasonable Search—Exception to Warrant Requirement—Search Incident to Arrest) and Instruction 9.14 (Particular Rights—Fourth Amendment—Unreasonable Search—Exception to Warrant Requirement—Consent).

 With respect to the Fourth Amendment, the Supreme Court has defined a seizure as "a governmental termination of freedom of movement through means intentionally applied."
 Brower v.
-County of Inyo, 489 U.S. 593, 596–97 (1989) (emphasis in original).
-The committee assumes the same intentional mental state is required to prove a § 1983 claim based on an unreasonable search in violation of the Fourth Amendment, although there does not appear to be any Supreme Court or Ninth Circuit decision directly on point.
+County of Inyo, 489 U.S. 593, 596-97 (1989) (emphasis in original); see also Nelson v.
+City of Davis, 685 F.3d 867, 876-77 (9th Cir.2012) (discussing intent and concluding that defendant officers intentionally seized plaintiff under the Fourth Amendment).
+The Committee assumes the same intentional mental state is required to prove a § 1983 claim based on an unreasonable search in violation of the Fourth Amendment, although there does not appear to be any Supreme Court or Ninth Circuit decision directly on point.

 The last paragraph of this instruction includes an optional definition of the term "intentionally" for use when it would be helpful to the jury.